-- Appearances must be approved by the principal, director, program director, and Chief of Schools or Division of Innovation and must meet the guidelines for the district as stated in District policy. - Appearances during a non-duty period or during the summer months must be specifically approved by the Chief of Schools or Division of Innovation.
+- Appearances must be approved by the principal, executive director, program director, and Associate Superintendent or Division of Innovation and must meet the guidelines for the district as stated in District policy. - Appearances during a non-duty period or during the summer months must be specifically approved by the Associate Superintendent or Division of Innovation.